Caring for the Camera

 Servicing the Camera and Accessories

 The camera is a precision device and requires regular servicing.
-Nikon recommends that the camera be inspected by the original retailer or Nikon-authorized service representative once every one to two years, and that it be serviced once every three to five years (note that fees apply to these services).
+Nikon recommends that the camera be inspected by the original retailer or a Nikon-authorized service representative once every one to two years, and that it be serviced once every three to five years (note that fees apply to these services).
 Frequent inspection and servicing are particularly recommended if the camera is used professionally.
 Any accessories regularly used with the camera, such as lenses or optional flash units, should be included when the camera is inspected or serviced.